 A 500 MW solar power project is planned to be constructed in the Forish district by China Poly Group and China Electric.
 The solar installation is anticipated to cost up to $350 million, according to the presidential press service of Uzbekistan.

-The anticipated output of the 500-megawatt plant is forecasted to be 1.1 billion kilowatt-hours of solar power yearly, benefiting 450 thousand households with enhanced energy provision, with the initial phase of 200 megawatts set to be operational later this year.
+The 500-megawatt plant is expected to generate 1.1 billion kilowatt-hours of solar power annually, providing enhanced energy access to 450,000 households.
+The first phase — delivering 200 megawatts — is scheduled to become operational later this year.

 During his visit to the Jizzakh region on Monday, President Shavkat Mirziyoyev oversaw the initiation of construction for this project alongside an industrial zone.